ocaml/ocamlbuild/manual/manual.md

-OCamlbuild is extremely convenient to use for simple projects: if you have a small OCaml project (program or library), chances are you can directly invoke ocamlbuild to automatically discover the various source files and dependencies, and build executables, library archives or documentation with one-line commands -- in simple cases you don't need to write a configuration file at all.
+OCamlbuild is extremely convenient to use for simple projects: if you have a small OCaml project (program or library), chances are you can directly invoke ocamlbuild to automatically discover various source files and dependencies, and build executables, library archives or documentation with one-line commands -- in simple cases you don't need to write a configuration file at all.